beta-tester/RPi-GPS-PPS-StratumOne/README.md

 it is a private project i have made for myself. i did not keeped an eye on network security.

-USE IT AT YOU OWN RISK
+USE IT AT YOUR OWN RISK

 #requirements